wso2-attic/ballerina-integrator/README.md

    $ ballerina build <Package_Name>
 ```

-- Once the .balx files are created inside the target folder, you can run them with the following command.
+- Once the .balx files are created inside the target folder, you can run them using the following command.
 ```bash
    $ ballerina run target/<Exec_Archive_File_Name>
 ```